arttoolkit/arttoolkit.github.io/_wadcoms/ShellcodeRunner-VBA.md

 ---
 description: |
-  Shellrunner in a VBA macro can be used inside a Office product.
+  Shellcode runner in a VBA macro can be used inside a Office product.
 This code make use of encrypted shellcode with XOR and has a Sleep function which ensures that it is not tested against an AV emulator.

   Command Reference: